tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 * Crackles
 * Bronchial breath sounds
 * Egophony (E to A change—said to occur when, during auscultation, a patient says the letter “E” and the examiner hears the letter “A”),
 * Dullness to percussion.

 Signs of pleural effusion may also be present.

-Signs for infants include
+Signs for infants include:
 * Nasal flaring
 * Accessory muscle use during respiration
 * Cyanosis

-It would be good to include a video or two here to show breath sounds.

 ## Complications
 Pneumonia has several complications if left untreated or the interventions are inappropriate.
 The following complications  may develop in patients with pneumonia.